Katie Hopkins: Manchester Arena bombing

 The tweet was soon deleted and reworded as a "true solution".
 Hopkins said the original was a typographical error (she had also misspelled "Manchester").
 The motive for the attack, and the background of the suicide bomber, was unknown at the time Hopkins made the comment.

 The journalist Nick Cohen was among those who responded on Twitter: "Even if Hopkins knows nothing of Nazism – which I doubt – her "final solution" can only mean ethnic cleansing".
 Others, such as Owen Jones, called for a boycott of the LBC radio station while they employ her.
 Interviewed later on Fox News by Tucker Carlson, she called for people to insist on deportations among other responses to terrorist acts.
 She said: "I used the word 'final solution' in a tweet, and I would not in any way want to use that term and the inference other people lay on that.
 What I meant was, we need a lasting solution, a resolution to this".
 The incident led to Hopkins leaving LBC.

 Following the June 2017 London Bridge attack almost a fortnight later, Hopkins called for internment camps to be used for those suspected of being Muslim extremists on Fox News' Fox & Friends.
 The host Clayton Morris said, on behalf of the network staff, that everyone considered the "idea reprehensible".

-Hopkins' comments have been linked in the media with a hate crime against a Muslim in 2017.
-A Muslim man in Heckmondwike stated that he was attacked by assailants who graffitied his house with Hopkins' tweet, including her misspelling "#Machester".